ericbrooke/setup_ruby_rails/README.md

 ```
 now each user who is in staff group can use brew install.

-If you intend to share brews amongst mutiple users you may have have to given the staff group permission to read/write and excute.
+If you intend to share brews amongst multiple users you may have have to given the staff group permission to read/write and execute.
 For example if you are using mysql brew you may need to edit permissions in here /usr/local/var/mysql to share mysql.
-Note that your database files are stored here so you may not wantt to share access to these amongst the group as well as the owner.
+Note that your database files are stored here so you may not want to share access to these amongst the group as well as the owner.

-To note that Homebrew stores downloads to Library/caches/.. and you will need to change permissions, as homebrew will try to read from this folder first before dowloading.
+To note that Homebrew stores downloads to Library/caches/.. and you will need to change permissions, as homebrew will try to read from this folder first before downloading.

 ##B Add your keys to your new account